amedeo03/EZShop/doc/EstimationPart2.md

 | productivity  | 10 loc / hour ||

 Report, as estimate of effort, the value obtained via activity decomposition technique.
+The comparison is meaningful for productivity, since the stimates for size and effort were not based on the Official requirements.